-Note 1 - Fund Organization - VanEck VIP Trust (the "Trust") is registered under the Investment Company Act of 1940, as amended, as an open-end management investment company.
+Note 1-Fund Organization-VanEck VIP Trust (the "Trust") is registered under the Investment Company Act of 1940, as amended, as an open-end management investment company.
 The Trust was organized as a Massachusetts business trust on January 7, 1987.
-The VanEck VIP Global Hard Assets Fund (the "Fund") is a diversified series of the Trust and seeks long-term capital appreciation by investing primarily in hard asset securities.
-The Fund offers two classes of shares: Initial Class Shares and Class S Shares.
-The two classes are identical except Class S Shares are subject to a distribution fee.
+The VanEck VIP Emerging Markets Bond Fund (formerly known as VIP Unconstrained Emerging Markets Bond Fund) (the "Fund") is a non-diversified series of the Trust and seeks high total return (income plus capital appreciation) by investing globally, primarily in a variety of debt securities.
+The Fund currently offers a single class of shares: Initial Class Shares.